 Since irritation can lead to post-inflammatory hyperpigmentation, the first thing you want to do is remove anything that's potentially causing or worsening the problem.

-The incidence of dark underarms has increased with the popularity of natural deodorants.
 Since natural deodorants do not limit sweating, they tend to be highly fragranced.
 Some people develop allergies to these plant-based fragrances.
 These skin allergies typically present with redness and itching.
 Others develop irritation and a rash from excessive sweat.

 However, natural deodorants can cause hyperpigmentation without a rash.
-Dr. Woolery-Lloyd notes that sodium bicarbonate is a common ingredient in natural deodorants, and this ingredient has anecdotally been linked to hyperpigmentation without a rash.
+Woolery-Lloyd notes that sodium bicarbonate is a common ingredient in natural deodorants, and this ingredient has anecdotally been linked to hyperpigmentation without a rash.

 If you've noticed darkening of your underarms after starting a new deodorant, consider switching to a hypoallergenic antiperspirant, such as Vanicream, or a natural deodorant without sodium bicarbonate, such as Lume.